-• FMVSS 201 - OCCUPANT PROTECTION IN INTERIOR IMPACT - The vehicle pillars on either side of a vertically stowed lift or ramp, as well as the side rail between these pillars are exempt in the case of a vehicle that does not have a lowered floor or raised roof.
+FMVSS 201 - OCCUPANT PROTECTION IN INTERIOR IMPACT - In this part the vehicle pillars on either side of a vertically stowed lift or ramp, as well as the side rail between these pillars are exempt from 49 CFR 571.201 in the case of a vehicle that does not have a lowered floor or raised roof.
 If the vehicle has a lowered floor or raised roof, all FMVSS 201U targets are exempt.
 All hand grips and vertical stanchion bars are exempt in all vehicles.
-Whenever possible energy absorbing materials should be used to minimize the potential for injury.
+Whenever possible energy absorbing materials should still be used to minimize the potential for injury.
+With respect to: (i) targets located on the right side rail, the right B-pillar and the first right side "other" pillar adjacent to the stowed platform of a lift or ramp that stows vertically, inside the vehicle, (ii) targets located on the left side rail, the left B-pillar and the first left side "other" pillar adjacent to the stowed platform of a lift or ramp that stows vertically, inside the vehicle, (iii) targets located on the rear header and the rearmost pillars adjacent to the stowed platform of a lift or ramp that stows vertically, inside the vehicle, (iv) targets located on any hand grip or vertical stanchion bar, (v) all of S6 of 571.201 in any case in which the disability necessitates raising the roof or door, or lowering the floor of the vehicle, are exempt.